Search This Blog

 The Who Sell Out by The Who 1967

-With it's fake and real radio ads this concept album (pirate radio) was a mainstay on my turntable during the late seventies when I was busy being a mod about town.
-Just listening to this album drops me into an era I was really too young to be involved in.
-The swinging sixties.
-And the best albums take you places you've never been to.
+With its mix of fake and real radio ads, this concept album (The Who Sell Out) was a mainstay on my turntable during the late seventies, when I was busy being a mod about town.
+Just listening to it drops me into an era I was really too young to be part of — the swinging sixties.
+The best albums take you places you’ve never actually been.

-But it also gave me a lifestyle template.
-It's all about pop art, guitars and technicolour happenings.
-Some of the songs are slight and off the cuff.
-Some are jokey and poke fun at advertising.
-And then there is the brilliance of "Our Love Was" (with its Christian intro) and "Mary Anne with the Shaky Hand".
-Not forgetting the power of "I Can See For Miles".
+But it also gave me a kind of lifestyle template.
+It was all about pop art, guitars, and technicolour happenings.
+Some of the songs are slight and off-the-cuff, some are jokey and poke fun at advertising.
+And then there's the brilliance of “Our Love Was” (with its Christian intro) and “Mary Anne with the Shaky Hand.”
+Not forgetting the power of “I Can See for Miles.”

-I guess it was from albums like these that I started to rebuild the sixties around myself.
-My flat was as close to the sixties as I could get at the time.
-In the end, it probably looked more like a Sixties teenagers bedroom.
-Every wall was a postered up with The Stones and The Beatles & The Jam etc.
+I guess it was from albums like this that I started to rebuild the sixties around myself.
+My flat became as close to that era as I could get at the time — though in the end, it probably looked more like a sixties teenager’s bedroom.
+Every wall was plastered with posters of The Stones, The Beatles, The Jam, and more.

 No comments: